abhishek-kumar-code/Redfish_Public/Specification.md

 ## Protocol details

 The Redfish Scalable Platform Management API is based on REST and follows OData conventions for interoperability, as defined in [OData-Protocol](#OData-Protocol), JSON payloads, as defined in [OData-JSON](#OData-JSON), and a machine-readable representation of schema, as defined in [OData-Schema](#OData-CSDL).
-The OData Schema representations include annotations to enable direct translation to JSON Schema representations for validation and consumption by tools supporting JSON Schema.
+The OData Schema representations include annotations to enable direct translation to JSON Schema and OpenAPI representations for validation and consumption by tools supporting JSON Schema or OpenAPI.
 Following these common standards and conventions increases interoperability and enables leveraging of existing tool chains.

 Throughout this document, we refer to Redfish as having a protocol mapped to a data model.
 More accurately, HTTP is the application protocol that will be used to transport the messages and TCP/IP is the transport protocol.
 The RESTful interface is a mapping to the message protocol.
 For simplicity though, we will refer to the RESTful mapping to HTTP, TCP/IP and other protocol, transport and messaging layer aspects as the Redfish protocol.